 Regardless, this is a great product for an amazing price that’s more than big enough for vast majority of people and uses.
 It comes with a hanging kit, as well as a carry pouch that makes it great for your travels.

-Coghlan’s Circular Mosquito Net is the second product from Coghlan’s that has made it into this list.
-While the first Coghlan’s net has a cuboid shape when being used and requires multiple hanging points to stay up right, the circular net only needs to be attached to one point above the ground, which is a great advantage in many cases.
+Coghlan’s Circular Mosquito Net is the second product from Coghlan’s that have made it into this list.
+While the first Coghlan’s net has a cuboid shape when being used and requires multiple hanging points to stay upright, the circular net only needs to be attached to one point above the ground, which is a great advantage in many cases.

 If you are using it indoors over a bed, you can tuck the net under the mattress for additional protection.
 If you are outdoors, you it’s useful to attach the bottom of the net to the ground, so that it keeps the shape you want it to have.

 It comes with a carrying bag very similar to that of #5 in this list and it’s quite a similar product overall, as well.
 The Coghlan’s circular net is a bit bigger though, with a circumference of 41 feet and a height of 8 feet, 2 inches.

 On the less traditional front, let’s look at Tough Outdoor’s Insect Repelling Clothes.
 Made from similar mesh you’ll find on the other products on our list, what makes these separate items stand out is portability.
 Think about it, you mosquito-proof your tent, bed, hammock… But when you’re out on your trek, you’re still exposed.

 This personal mosquito net has got you covered.
 It comes in three separate bug repellent pieces, the head net, jacket, and pants.
 They’re lightweight, easy to see and breathe through.
 The head net is wide enough that you can fit a boonie hat underneath it.
 Pair it with the jacket and pants, and it’s like an invisible hazmat suit shielding you from nasty summer bugs.